ericaraujophd/storyOfChristianity/gospel/leadership.md

 ---
-title: Leadership in the Early Church
+title: Leadership
-subtitle: 100-313 A.D.
+subtitle: "The Development of Church Leadership Structures"
 date: 2025-10-06
 ---